chitoku/JetsonTK1-RTC/README.md

 ## RTC

-This module is to give a battery backup RTC functionality to Jetson TK1.
+The main feature of this board is to give a battery backup RTC functionality to Jetson TK1.
 The module is designed to be placed on the J3A1 (2x25) expansion header of Jetson TK1 and is designed to be used with Santyago's Grinch Custom Kernel.
 The RTC fuctionality was verifid on the initial revision of the assembled board and was cofirmed to be working in the way written  [here](http://elinux.org/Jetson/RTC).